 El Mago de los sueños (English: The Dream Wizard) is a 1966 Spanish animated film directed and produced by Francisco Macián.
-It is based on Hans Christian Andersen and features La Familia Telerín (the Telerin Family), a group of children who were famous in spain for telling kids in tv to go to sleep, as protagonists.
+It is based on Hans Christian Andersen and features La Familia Telerín (the Telerin Family), a group of children who were famous in Spain for telling kids in TV to go to sleep, as protagonists.

-The film is about the dream wizard, who in his routine of making nice dreams to well-behaved children is distracted and awakes by accident the telerin family, getting exposed and discovered by them in the process.
+The film is about the dream wizard, who in his routine of making nice dreams to well-behaved children is distracted and awakes by accident the Telerín family, getting exposed and discovered by them in the process.
 He introduces himself to them and gave each one of the children a nice dream.

 - Circus Episode: One of the dreams of the movie involves a story set in a circus.

-- Crash-Into Hello: This is how the titular "mago" ("wizard") meets "La Familia Telerin"
+- Crash into Hello: This is how the titular "mago" ("wizard") meets "La Familia Telerin"

 - Double Take: The dream wizard after Don Coco finally enters the window and one of the kids mistakes him for a martian

 - Dream Sequence: Most of the film involves the dreams the family had.

 - Go-to-Sleep Ending: The movie ends with the dream wizard leaving the house as every member of the Telerin family falls asleep.